 - Why is Brexit taking so long?

 Brexit is proving a time-consuming and complicated challenge.
 After 40 years of becoming deeply integrated with the EU, leaving was never going to be straightforward.
 Some of our industries, such as car manufacturing, have developed on the basis of the ‘Single Market model’ where parts get transported quickly to our factories from all over the EU.
-The Government is right to try to formulate a plan to take the UK out of the EU without damaging these industries.
 A big part of the challenge since 2016 has been the lack of a clear, specific and agreed plan for Brexit.

 I am not in favour of dragging this out month after month.
 The country needs resolution.
 Three times now I have voted to actually get on and implement Brexit.
 However, each time the deal to allow us to leave the EU has been defeated.
 Far too many MPs have spent the last two years telling their Leave voting constituents at the weekend how much they want to get on and deliver Brexit then turn up in Westminster on a Monday and use every trick in the book, and every excuse, to block it.
-So we are now in the position where Parliament has forced the Prime Minister to seek an extension to the Brexit process.
 I opposed the Bill in Parliament brought forward by backbenchers to force this delay and will continue to do so.